 Working in exchange for room and board

-You may have noticed western looking workers at hostels in Southeast Asia or Latin America.
-These workers are typically just travelers like you and I who have worked out a deal with the hostel owner or manager.
+You may have noticed western-looking workers at hostels in Southeast Asia or Latin America.
+These workers are typically just travelers who’ve worked out a deal with the hostel owner or manager.
 Sometimes a few hours of work a day, whether it’s cleaning the kitchen after breakfast or working the hostel bar at night, can be exchanged for a free bed and maybe even a meal or two.
 You simply work out an arrangement that seems fair to both parties, and you could buy yourself a free place to crash for anywhere from a week to a few months.

-If you’re fortunate enough to be able to quit your job to take off on an epic RTW adventure, it only makes sense to take some of your time to do something great for one of the local communities you are visiting.
-There are a plethora of options available for volunteer work, and you can set these up before leaving home or wait until you arrive in a specific destination.
+If you’re fortunate enough to be able to leave your job to take off on an epic RTW adventure, it only makes sense to take some of your time to do something great for one of the local communities you are visiting.
+There are a plethora of options out there for volunteer work, and you can set these up before leaving home or wait until you arrive at a specific destination.

-If you don’t want to pay much or set something up before leaving, there will still be plenty of opportunities to volunteer just by turning up in a new city and asking around.
-If you are traveling in developing countries, the opportunities to help are endless, and it’s common to come to a fair agreement that will benefit both parties.
-Just remember that you are there to help, not just get a free place to crash.
+If you don’t want to pay much or set something up before leaving, you’ll find plenty of opportunities to volunteer just by turning up in a new city and asking around.
+If you are traveling in developing countries, volunteer opportunities are endless, and it’s common to come to a fair agreement that will benefit both parties.
+Just remember that you’re there to help, not just to get a free place to crash.

 Get a rewards credit card for airline miles

 Many companies offer a certain amount of bonus points for signing up and then spending a certain amount within the first few months.
 If you think of this when you first start planning your trip, you can start paying for everything with your credit card.
 Bills, groceries, gas, going out, everything you can think of.

-Travelers, especially long term, RTW travelers, are always looking for a way to save a few bucks while on the road.
+Travelers, especially long term travelers, are always looking for a way to save a few bucks while on the road.
 When you take off on for a long trip, all those nickels and dimes you save during the course of your trip really do add up, and if you can turn those nickels and dimes into dollars, you can set yourself up to save enough to make your trip even longer.

-Have you ever taken advantage of any of these free opportunities?
+Have you ever taken advantage of any of these opportunities?
 Which ones?
 How did they work out for you?
 Comment below to share your story or read more about budget travel: